mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 ---

 ##### New Branch Triggers Model Update
 We can execute the [`acModel!`](@ref acModel!) and [`dcModel!`](@ref dcModel!) functions after defining the final number of buses, and each new branch added will trigger an update of the AC and DC vectors and matrices.
-Here's an example:
+Here is an example:
 ```@example ACDCModelUpdate
 using JuliaGrid # hide